 How is ptosis diagnosed?

-CHOC Children’s ophthalmology team can perform a full eye exam to look for any eye abnormalities.
+The ophthalmology team at CHOC can perform a full eye exam to look for any eye abnormalities.

 Meet Our Ophthalmologist

-Dr. Rahul Bhola is a board-certified pediatric ophthalmologist who treats the full spectrum of eye disorders in kids at CHOC Children's in Orange County.
+Dr. Rahul Bhola is a board certified ophthalmologist who treats the full spectrum of eye disorders in kids at CHOC Hospital in Orange.